laredoza/code-generator/README.md

 Once the metadata is collected, the tool uses Jinja2 to generate the project files.
 Jinja2 is a template engine for Python.
 It is designed to be easy to use and flexible.
 It is also very powerful and can be used to generate any type of file.

 Select a package to determine what the output will be.
-Each package consists of templates, and each template consists of jinja2 and data files.
+Each package consists of template modules.
+Each template module consists of jinja2 and data files.
 These will render a layer i.e) entities.

-**Note:** The tool is still in development and is not yet ready for production use.

 ### As an example, the Dotnet WebApi Domain Driven Design package:
 - [x] Context ( Entity Framework Core 7.0 )
 - [x] Entities